 Labour Inspectors can access accident statistics but they have no major role in the data collection process.

 Also accidents at work for the employees of uninsured employers are covered in statistics.
-If the employer did not have an insurance policy then the TVK operates the compensation process.
+When the employer does not have an insurance policy, the TVK operates the compensation process.
 For entrepreneurs themselves taking an insurance cover is voluntary.
-Accidents at work of those entrepreneurs’ that do not have an insurance policy are not covered in the statistics.
+Accidents at work of those entrepreneurs that do not have an insurance policy are not covered in the statistics.

 For suspected and proven occupational diseases the process of data collection is different.
 Finnish Institute for Occupational Health (FIOH, www.ttl.fi) has a major role in publishing statistics for occupational diseases.